learningequality/sushi-chef-pradigi/README.md

   - Game Name instead of Name on gamerepo (before lang underscore)
   - Get full game namelist
   - Extract known games from webpage
-  - Take from (if a resource needs to be taken from the wrt of another language)
+  - Take from (if a resource needs to be taken from another language)

-The content of each subject folder is taken from the top-level website menu, the yelllo horizontal bar with links:
+The content of each subject folder is taken from the top-level website menu, the yellow horizontal bar with links:
 ![](./chefdata/pradigi_subject_structure.png)

 Special treatment is required for dropdown menus--we ignore the dropdown parent and instead treat the submenu items as top-level subjects.

 The resources under Games are handled differently depending on the age group:
-  - `KhelBadi==CRS122` and `WatchAndDo==CRS124` only in the `3-6 years` subfolder
+  - `KhelBadi` is used instead of the `3-6 years` subfolder
-  - `KhelPuri==CRS123` are included only in the `6-10 years` subfolder
+  - `KhelPuri` are included only in the `6-10 years` subfolder

-For age groups where one or more of the Games subfolders `WatchAndDo`, `KhelBadi`, `KhelPuri` is not included, the games are "extracted" from these folders are extracted and included in the `Fun`, `Mathematics`, `Language`, and `English` subjects as needed, according to the structure gsheet.
+The games extracted from the `KhelPuri` folder can be included in the `Fun`, `Mathematics`, `Language`, and `English` subjects according to the structure gsheet.